 The CTR of an ad largely depends on its relevance to the user’s query.
 To increase relevance, use keywords in different match types.
 This article will explain what keyword and negative keyword matching options are available in Google Ads and how to properly use them.

-Match type is the rule for displaying an ad on the Google Search Network in response to a user’s request.
+Match type is the rule for displaying an ad on Google Search in response to a user’s request.
 The advertiser sets the match type at the keyword level.

 There are three match types in Google Ads:

 From July 2021, Google phased out broad match modifier (BMM)—now, phrase match incorporates behaviors of BMM.